sergisiso/pelican-web-source/content/pages/Publications.md

 <br>
 <h2 class="fa fa-file-alt fa-2x" style="display:inline"></h2><h2 style="display:inline;padding-left:20px;">Papers</h2>

-**2016 - [Early Application Performance at the Hartree Centre with the OpenPOWER Architecture.](https://link.springer.com/chapter/10.1007/978-3-319-46079-6_13)** Mike Ashworth, Jianping Meng, Vedran Novakovic, Sersi Siso, *International Conference on High Performance Computing*
+**2016 - [Early Application Performance at the Hartree Centre with the OpenPOWER Architecture.](https://link.springer.com/chapter/10.1007/978-3-319-46079-6_13)** Mike Ashworth, Jianping Meng, Vedran Novakovic, Sergi Siso, *International Conference on High Performance Computing*

 Abstract: "The Hartree Centre has been established as a UK focus for industrial engagement.
 STFC has acquired a new IBM system based on the OpenPOWER